ProgrammazioneDiSistema2023-IA-ZZ/Group18/README.md

 - 🚀 **Run network inference post-parsing**: Once your ONNX files are parsed, run network inferences seamlessly.
 - 🔨 **Scaffold for adding operations**: You can easily extend this runtime with additional operations, so that more networks are supported.
 - 📊 **Demo-ready with multiple CNNs**: The project comes with multiple convolutional neural networks ready for demonstration.
 Feel free to extend and experiment.
 - 🔄 **Supports batching for simultaneous inferences**: Run multiple inferences simultaneously with the batching feature, leveraging [`rayon`](https://github.com/rayon-rs/rayon) for parallelization of batches.
 - 💾 **Serialize models & data with ease**: Serialization made easy for both models and data.
-- 🐍 **Seamless Python integration via Rust bindings**: Integrate with Python effortlessly using the provided Rust bindings.
+- 🐍 **Seamless Python and JavaScript integration via Rust bindings**: Integrate with Python and JavaScript effortlessly using the provided Rust bindings.

 ## 🧠 Supported models